Come home to Humsafar! Where your identity is a reason for pride.not a reason to hide.

 The Humsafar Trust experiences of working with violations of Human rights arising as a consequence of Section 377 of the Indian Penal Code

-In 2016, HST undertook a study titled “Understanding the Impact of the Supreme Court judgment on Section 377 on LGBTQ communities” and the results showed that two in five LGBTQ persons have faced blackmail or know someone who has been a victim of extortion since the December 2013 Supreme Court verdict recriminalizing same sex relationships.
+- In 2016, HST undertook a study titled “Understanding the Impact of the Supreme Court judgment on Section 377 on LGBTQ Communities”.
+The results showed that 2 in 5 LGBTQ persons had faced blackmail or know someone who has been a victim of blackmail since the Supreme Court’s decision to recriminalize homosexuality.

 HST Capacities and Key Achievements